miarond/Webex_Status_Light/README.md

         - Once edited, you can run the file with the command `python3 webexapp.py`.
 To stop the script, press `Ctrl + C`.
         - Once stopped the LED lights will likely remain on.
 To turn them off after stopping the script, run the command `python3 ledclean.py`.
 - If all else fails, Google the error message :grin:

+If your Pi doesn't come online and connect to your wireless network automatically, you can try connecting a keyboard, mouse and monitor if you have the proper adapters for both Micro USB and Mini HDMI.
+However, if you don't have those adapters you CAN use the USB data cable to establish an emergency terminal/console session.
+The process is partially documented on this website [The Polyglot Developer](https://www.thepolyglotdeveloper.com/2016/06/connect-raspberry-pi-zero-usb-cable-ssh/).
+Windows users will need to install Apple's [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US) application to communicate with the Pi over USB (this is the only method I have personally tested).
+Mac users should not need this additional step (as documented [here](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux)).

+Once setup is complete on your computer, connect the Micro USB cable to the **USB** port on the Pi (NOT the PWR IN port) and to a USB port on your computer.
+The Pi should power on and establish a network connection to your computer via the USB cable.
+You can then simply SSH to `raspberrypi.local` from your computer and you should be able to connect to the Pi just like you would over a network connection.

 ## Directory Structure